MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_unitexponent.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControlDescription.UnitExponent

 ## -description

-Retrieves the unit exponent for the given numeric control.
+Gets the unit exponent for the given numeric control.

 ## -property-value

 The unit exponent.

 ## -remarks